dimiro1/faas-go/CONTRIBUTING.md

 ### Nice additions

 - Implement a dashbard with real-time metrics and function monitoring.
-- Add end to end tests for the entire system.
+- Add more end to end tests for the entire system.
 Specially to test the admin application.
 - Implement a blob storage API.
   - For this one, I want to introduce a bucket list interface where the user can list the files, view them, delete them, etc.
   - We offer a a new set of lua apis to interact with the blob storage.